-From a young age I was taught to believe a journal is a “continuing record of meaningful experiences that affect our lives,” and that it was a commandment from God Himself to document my feelings as a way of deciphering His influence.1 Growing up in a high-demand religion so focused on archiving our divine existence perhaps forced me to find joy in recording life’s happenings, and photography consequently became a part of this undertaking.
+From a young age I was taught to believe a journal is a “continuing record of meaningful experiences that affect our lives,” and that it was a commandment from God Himself to document my feelings as a way of deciphering His influence.1 Growing up in a high-demand religion so focused on archiving our divine existence encouraged me to find joy in recording life’s happenings, and photography consequently became a part of this undertaking.

-In developing a conscious awareness of my religious lineage, however, I discovered many of the heroic figures I had received guidance from were devious, racist and misogynistic instigators of a colonial expansion on the American West.
-I then felt my camera became a much more significant tool, one that I could use to contextualize these revisionist histories through a more truthful, ethical perspective.
+In developing a conscious awareness of my religious lineage, however, I discovered many of the heroic figures I had received prophetic guidance from were instigators of a colonial expansion on the American West.
+I then felt my camera became a much more significant tool, one that I could use to contextualize these revisionist histories and other relevant topics through a more contemporary perspective.
+Thus, my work is conceptually drawn to religious and historical narratives and is visually manifested through both digital and analog post-documentary aesthetics.

-My work originates from a fundamental aspect of photographic theory, to which critic Susan Sontag describes “[Photographs] depict an individual temperament, discovering itself through the camera’s cropping of reality.”As such, I find it to be a great privilege and responsibility to address these lesser-known organizational concerns through the lens of my camera, coincidentally fulfilling the journalistic integrity I was inherently commanded to wield.
+My work originates from a fundamental aspect of photographic theory, to which critic Susan Sontag describes “[Photographs] depict an individual temperament, discovering itself through the camera’s cropping of reality.”2 As such, I find it to be a great privilege and responsibility to share my perspective through the lens of my camera, coincidentally fulfilling the journalistic integrity I was inherently commanded to wield.

-1 “Journals.” www.churchofjesuschrist.org, www.churchofesuschrist.org/study/manual/family-home-evening-resource-book/lesson-ideas/journals?lang=eng.
+1 “Journals.” www.churchofjesuschrist.org, www.churchofjesuschrist.org/study/manual/family-home-evening-resource-book/lesson-ideas/journals

 2 Sontag, Susan.
 On Photography.
 London, Allen Lane, 1977.